 Results: Implant survival was estimated to be 88% at 2 years and 67% at 5 years.
 Mean ASES score for surviving

 implants was 58 ± 22.
 Mean SANE score was 54 ± 24, and mean VAS pain score was 3.5 ± 2.8.
 Mean SF-12 Mental

 and Physical scores were 46 ± 15 and 38 ± 10, respectively.
 Five patients (50% of those with surviving implants)

-reported being either satisfied or very satisfied with the status of their shoulder.
-Complications were seen in 6 patients
+reported being either very satisfied or satisfied with the status of their shoulder.
+There were complications in 6 patients

 Conclusion: HA following failed aTSA due to glenoid loosening produced modest clinical results and satisfaction rates.